Gelbpunkt/mamba-lang/README.md

         < statements >
     }

-nb: Brackets are mandatory, while parenthesis on the expression are optional
+NB: Brackets are mandatory, while parentheses on the expression are optional.

 ### Loops ###

-Mamba supports two kind of loops, `for` and `while`
+Mamba supports `for` and `while` loops.

 **for syntax**